MariaTurunen/expenses-node-express-project/README.md

 ![image](./images/money_manager-table.png)

-## General Project is not finished.
+## General Project is not finished...

 ### Backend server address and implemented endpoints

 -> server.rest file:
 + GET all
 + GET one by id
 + POST